Bronya-Rand/reimagined-couscous/README.md

 permalink: /
 ---

 Why hello there!
-Welcome to this collection of bots that I decided to create out of fun (and as a challenge) for the AI model "PygmalionAI".
+Welcome to this collection of bots that I decided to create out of fun (and as a challenge) for the AI bot community "PygmalionAI".

 ## FAQs